AstarNetwork/astar-docs/docs/nodes/collator/learn.md

 ---

 ## Slash mechanism
-Starting April 2022, a slashing mechanism is implemented on Astar and Shiden network: a collator who doesn't produce any block during one session (1 hour) will get slashed by 1% of his total stake and kick out from active collator set.
+Starting April 2022, a slashing mechanism is implemented on Astar and Shiden networks - a collator that doesn't produce blocks during one session (1 hour) will be slashed 1% of its total stake and kicked out of the active collator set.
-This slashing aims to ensure the best block rate for the network and prevent malicious actors to harm it without financial consequences.
+This slashing ensures the best block rate and prevents malicious actors from harming the network without financial consequences.

 ---

 ## FAQ
 ### What about NPoS?
 Our first intention was to activate NPoS to Shiden Network.
-After internal testing, this would use a lot of Shiden collator resources.
+After internal testing, we realised this would use a lot of Shiden collator resources.
 NPoS is not designed for collators in the Polkadot ecosystem (reference: [role of collators](/docs/nodes/collator/learn#role-of-collators-in-the-astar-ecosystem)).
-Astar ecosystem is build to be a dApp hub in the Polkadot ecosystem for smart contracts with a unique incentive reward mechanism for developers, dApp staking.
+Astar ecosystem is built to be a dApp hub in the Polkadot ecosystem for smart contracts with a unique incentive reward mechanism for developers, dApp staking.